Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Chaos bounds

-The inequalities that we will momentarily derive do not rely on the correlators of Eq. (\ref{CTM}) and attendant OTOCs.
-Rather, these bounds will provide direct inequalities on the rate of change of any phase space operator (or semi-classical coordinate).
-Following the results that we derived in the earlier Sections, we consider two thermal translationally invariant thermal systems (labelled, henceforth,``1'' and ``2'') which differ minimally in their initial density matrices $\rho_{\Lambda}^{(1)}$ and $\rho_{\Lambda}^{(2)}$ and examine the dynamics at general times $t>0$.
+In this subsection, we will not rely on the correlators of Eq. (\ref{CTM}) and attendant regularized OTOCs as proxies for Eq. (\ref{pqp}).
+Rather, we will provide direct inequalities on the rate of change of any phase space operator (or semiclassical coordinate).
+Towards this end, following the results that we derived in the earlier Sections, we consider two thermal translationally invariant thermal systems (labelled, henceforth,``1'' and ``2'') which differ minimally in their initial density matrices $\rho_{\Lambda}^{(1)}$ and $\rho_{\Lambda}^{(2)}$ and examine the dynamics at general times $t>0$.
 The strategy that we will follow will be to consider two copies of the system (each associated with the different initial boundary conditions or associated density matrices) that occupy the same volume $\Lambda$ but do not interact with one another.
 These copies (which we unimaginatively alluded to above as ``1'' and ``2'') can, in a classical cartoon, be pictorially thought of as of composed of ``blue'' and ``red'' particles.
 Initially, the system of blue particles and the system of red particles will be close to each other with only minor variations in their initial state.
 The two systems will evolve simultaneously in the same volume.
 After some time $t$ we will measure the evolved distances in configuration or phase space between the corresponding particles in the blue and red systems.
 In this picture, the Hamiltonian defining the system is simply a decoupled sum of a Hamiltonian $H_{\Lambda}$ for the blue particles and an identical looking Hamiltonian $H_{\Lambda}$ that acts only on the red particles.
 We can then look at the distance between a blue and a red particle location as an observable $Q_i$ and, following the tools developed in the previous sections, bound this distance as a function of time.

 To transform the above cartoon into a rigorous bound, we proceed with a few definitions.
 We first construct the hybrid density matrix

 defined on two copies of the system $\Lambda$.
 For $a=1,2$, the density matrix $\rho_{\Lambda}^{(a)}$ describes the probability density of quantities $\{Q_{i}^{a}\}$.
 That is, there are two copies ($a=1,2$) of the system that are independent of each other.
 Eq. (\ref{rho1|2}) is {\it a definition} for the hybrid density matrix that may be applied for general systems of different underlying particle statistics.
 We will consider this hybrid system (given by the initial $t=0$ Schrodinger picture density matrix $\rho_{\Lambda}^{1 \cup 2}$) to evolve according to a Hamiltonian $H^{\Lambda}_{12}$ defined by the direct sum